Nullcorps/woocommerce-gateway-bitcoin/README.md

 Stuff to do:

+- add mbtc as well as sats etc for ppl on default electrum settings (came up in testing)

 - add a settings field to allow css hacks? or could this be done at the theme customer level.
 The css id's should be unique so why not?

 - Automate the address refill process like on btcpayme